Kmagameguy/igdb_client/README.md

 client.get(:games, { id: 124961, fields: "name" })
 => # Returns the specified game and only its ID and Name fields.
 ```

 ### Other Notes
 As long as you hold a reference to the `Igdb::ApiClient` in memory, it will manage authentication concerns w/Twitch automatically.
 The access token remains in memory until it expires at which point any subsequent request made through the client will silently reauthenticate and process the request.

+## Development
+Contributions are welcome.
+To get started with development:
+1. Fork this repository.
+1. Complete the setup steps above.
+1. Make a pull request when you're ready to propose changes.
+1. Include test coverage for your changes.
+You can run `bin/test` to run the test suite.